brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-ml4co-1.md

 You probably will not guess the best route, but your guess may be good enough for you.

 Sadly, the expert knowledge to develop heuristics for CO problems takes a lot of effort to develop and may result in heuristics that are not cheap to compute or easy to implement.
-For example, automatically finding which routes pass by low-speed zones may be costly.
 Machine learning (ML) techniques, on the other hand, seem like the perfect fit for such heuristics.
+For example, computing which routes pass by low-speed zones and which do not may be as expensive as finding a good route.
+At the same time, historical data on past routes along with the speed at each section can be used to train a classifier that determines whether a new route is slow or not.
-In particular, deep learning has shown great results applied to high-dimensional structured data such as image, proteins, and text, which makes us think that it could provide great results as well when applied to CO problem instances.
+Furthermore, deep learning has shown great results applied to high-dimensional structured data such as image, proteins, and text, which makes us think that it could provide great results as well when applied to CO problem instances.

-In the following, you will see a brief introduction to machine-learning-based heuristics and then a more in-depth review of end-to-end approaches to mixed-integer linear programming (MILP).
-_MILP_ because it is a formulation that covers many types of CO problems, and there are well-developed algorithms for it.
-_End-to-end_ because it will focus on deep learning models that are developed to predict candidate solutions to MILP instances, and heuristics that are built on top of such models.

-## Machine Learning for Combinatorial Optimization<d-footnote>The following is largely based on <d-cite key="bengio_machine_2021"></d-cite>, so I recommend you to it for a deeper look and more references.</d-footnote>
+## Algorithm selection

 A CO problem is a problem of minimizing an _objective function_ given a finite set of _feasible solutions_.
 Given an algorithm for solving CO problems, its quality is usually determined from its computational complexity and experimental results on benchmark instances.
-However, an algorithm that works well on some CO problems may not work well for others.
+However, an algorithm that works well on some classes of CO problems may not work well on others.
-Thus, practitioners end up having to experiment between the alternatives on the market and, if none fulfills the requirements, having to adjust configurations, exploring the problem's structure, manually building heuristics, etc.
+Thus, practitioners end up having to experiment between the alternatives and, if none fulfills the requirements, having to adjust configurations, exploring the problem's structure, manually building heuristics, etc.

 To better grasp the challenge of selecting an algorithm for a realistic application, let us take the delivery company example of the introduction.
 We are going to suppose that the desired computer program must work only for problems on a given city and that the origin (company headquarters) is always the same.